 There are also crayon cream eyeliners.
 This simply will be the types of eyeliners that come in the form of a pencil but instead of being a pencil eyeliner will be more of a waxy crayon consistency.
 Also great for smudge proof wear, and fantastic for getting in your waterline.

 Pencil Eyeliner: The pencil eyeliner is the least likely to be used for winged eyeliner.
 This kind of eyeliner is typically not as opaque unless it is a kohl pencil liner.
 Those tend to be creamier than a regular pencil liner.

 Pencil liners can be great to make a very soft wing as well.
 You would simply apply your tape as discussed below, and then draw a soft line, not worrying too much on creating a winge yet, and then you would blend that out using a stiff brush to create a very light and soft wing.
 This is also great for getting into your waterline.

 Now that you have mastered the Winger Eyeliner technique, learn how to do a smokey eye look!
 While some smokey eye tutorials are a little heavy and sultry for the daytime, this Easy Everyday Smokey Eye Tutorial will simply show you how to dress up your everyday makeup look.
-Check out the video tutorial here: Easy Everyday Smokey Eye Tutorial
+Check out the video tutorial here: How to: Everyday Smokey Eye (Steps with Photos!)

 What eyeliner hacks do you know?